 In the coming years, major capital works projects will continue across Sydney Children's Hospital, Randwick, which will mean significant benefits for our patients, families and staff.

-- Planning for the development of the Randwick Hospitals and Health Services' Campus
+Development of the Randwick Hospitals and Health Services' Campus

-The Bright Alliance building
+The Bright Building

 - Level 7 - Centre for Adolescent and Young Adult Health including Trapeze, Adolescent Medicine, Pain and Palliative Care, Education and Training Department